Claude Alexander Conlin

-Alexander (1880-1954), born Claude Alexander Conlin, was a stage magician, billing himself as "The Man Who Knows", that specialized in Mentalism and psychic reading acts.
-He dressed in Oriental style robes and a feathered turban, and often used a crystal ball as a prop.
+Alexander (1880-1954), born Claude Alexander Conlin, was a stage magician, who billed himself as "The Man Who Knows".
+He specialized in Mentalism and psychic reading acts, dressed in Oriental style robes and a feathered turban, and often used a crystal ball as a prop.

 - The Life and Mysteries of The Celebrated Dr. Q. by Alexander (1921)

 - The Inner Secrets of Psychology Vol. 1, 1924. (and an unknown number of further volumes)

 - Personal Lessons, Codes, and Instructions for Members of the Crystal Silence League, C. Alexander Publishing Co. n.d. (c.
 1925 - 1930)

 | This page incorporated content from Alexander (magician),

 a page hosted on Wikipedia.
 Please consult the history of the original page to see a list of its authors.
 Therefor, this article is also available under the Creative Commons Attribution-ShareAlike License

 - The Life And Times of Alexander, The Man Who Knows, A Personal Scrapbook by Darryl Beckmann, Rolling Bay, Washington, Rolling Bay Press, (1994).

 - Alexander - The Man Who Knows by Charvet & Pomeroy (2006)